Music of Athens, Georgia: Other styles

-Athens is near the Blue Ridge Mountains area of North Georgia; this is an important region in the development of several varieties of folk music, including the Appalachian bluegrass style and the Piedmont blues.
-North Georgia's bluegrass heritage can be traced back to the 19th century, when bluegrass was a nascent style throughout Appalachia and North Georgia was home to major fiddling contests, beginning in the 1880s.
+Athens is near the Blue Ridge Mountains area of North Georgia, an important region in the development of several varieties of folk music, including the Appalachian bluegrass style and the Piedmont blues.
+North Georgia's bluegrass heritage can be traced back to the nineteenth century, when bluegrass was a nascent style throughout Appalachia and North Georgia was home to major fiddling contests, beginning in the 1880s.
 A 1983 recording expedition by Art and Margo Rosenbaum documented the continued existence of many forms of folk music, including work songs, string bands, African American hymns and spirituals, banjo tunes and unaccompanied ballads; the collection includes a chapter devoted to Doc and Lucy Barnes of Athens.
-Athens' modern contributions to the field of bluegrass include the Packway Handle Band and BlueBilly Grit.
+Athens's modern contributions to the field of bluegrass include the Packway Handle Band and BlueBilly Grit.

-Athens' local country scene has never been as significant as the profusion of indie rock bands; however, modern Athens rock takes many elements from the folk, bluegrass and country traditions, including such bands as the Normaltown Flyers.
-The band Drive-By Truckers, Power Play, and the Holman Autry Band, have done much in recent years to make country rock a major part of Athens' musical identity.
-Recent bands such as The Broken String Band have emerged influenced by the folk rock genre.
-The rapper Bubba Sparxxx, originally from South Georgia, has also helped diversify Athens' country heritage, by adding a rural image and elements of country music to his Dirty South style of hip hop music.
+Athens's local country scene has never been as significant as the profusion of indie rock bands; however, modern Athens rock takes many elements from the folk, bluegrass and country traditions, including such bands as the Normaltown Flyers.
+The band Drive-By Truckers, Power Play and the Holman Autry Band, have done much in recent years to make country rock a major part of Athens's musical identity.
+Later bands, such as The Broken String Band, have emerged influenced by the folk-rock genre.
+The rapper Bubba Sparxxx, originally from South Georgia, has also helped diversify Athens's country heritage by adding a rural image and elements of country music to his Dirty South style of hip hop music.